Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Estimation and Inference

 \subsection{Testing the Treatment Endogeneity}

-\citet{lochner2015estimating} propose a generalized DWH test of the treatment endogeneity robust to the nonlinearity of the treatment effects that compares the IV estimate with the reweighted OLS estimate.
-Based on the same idea, testing the significance of the difference between the IV estimate $\hat{\beta}_{IV}$ and the IV-weighted OLS estimate $\hat{\beta}_{OLS}^{c,\ell}$ serves as a generalized DWH test that is robust to the nonlinearity and observed heterogeneity of the treatment effects.
-In particular, I propose a test statistic
+Testing the significance of the marginal effect difference component $\Delta_{ME}=\beta_{IV}-\beta_{CT}$ serves as a generalized Durbin--Wu--Hausman (DWH) test that is robust to the nonlinearity and observed heterogeneity of the treatment effects.
+This test further extends the generalized DWH test proposed in \citet{lochner2015estimating} by allowing for observed heterogeneity of the effects.
+Since $\widehat{\beta}_{IV}$ and $\widehat{\beta}_{CT}$ have a common denominator $\frac{1}{N}\sum_{i=1}^{N}\widetilde{X}_{i}\widetilde{Z}_{i}$, a relevant test statistic is